cosmicog/Blueprint-wiki/Home.md

 Trouble setting up Blueprint?
 Visit our Google Plus community [here](https://plus.google.com/communities/117748118619432374563) to get support or help others.

 ## Support Development
-If you found Blueprint useful and would like to help me continue developing it, you can donate to me [here](https://www.jahirfiquitiva.me/donate/).
+If you found Blueprint useful and would like to help us continue developing it, you can donate [here](https://www.jahirfiquitiva.me/donate/).
 Thanks in advance!